ThePhaseCat/PhaseSMP-Bot/README.md

 - Unique internet pulling system to allow for random images and facts
 - Easy to customize existing commands and to add new ones as well!

-## The bot supports multiple servers, but I'm not hosting this for public use at this time.
-You will have to host it yourself (Instructions later)
+## I am currently not hosting this bot to the public.
+Therefore, you will need to host this yourself.
+Instructions are later in this document!

 ## Required Packages:
 - discord-api-types